Skip to main content Skip to secondary navigation

 Main content start

-Scholars will analyze data to understand past and current trends in evolution and extinction, explore multiple practices that create resilient ecosystems, better understand preservation and restoration techniques to ensure the health of all ecosystems through each sustainability department
+Scholars may analyze data to understand past and current trends in evolution and extinction, explore multiple practices that create resilient ecosystems, better understand preservation or restoration techniques to ensure the health of all ecosystems.

-• Oceans & Earth Systems - Work one-on-one with a scientist to investigate human causes and natural and environmental changes, understand, and advance knowledge of our blue planet while tackling the most pressing challenges in climate and sustainability.
+• Oceans, Environment, & Earth Systems - Work one-on-one with a scientist to investigate human causes and natural and environmental changes, understand, and advance knowledge of our blue planet while tackling the most pressing challenges in climate and sustainability.

 • Earth & Planetary Sciences - Work one-on-one with a scientist to explore the Earth and other planetary history, structure, and geological processes.